Susannah Goshko: Career

 Goshko was deputy director at the Department for Exiting the European Union.
 She was the Principal Private Secretary to the Secretary of State for Foreign and Commonwealth Affairs from April 2019 to 2021.

 Goshko was appointed Companion of the Order of St Michael and St George (CMG) in the 2021 Birthday Honours for services to British foreign policy.

+Goshko served as the British High Commissioner to Canada, replacing Susan le Jeune d'Allegeershecque on 7 September 2021.
 In October 2021, she gave her first interview in Canada on Power & Politics on CBC News.
+On 23 September 2024, the FCDO announced she would soon be leaving the job for another diplomatic posting.

+In November 2024, Goshko became Ambassador to Mexico.

 Personal life

 Goshko's husband, Matt, has served as director of press at the Embassy of the United States, London.